thefinn93/miniature-octo-batman/README.md

 (mostly by what program/protocol they track).
 Here is the complete list:

  * **cjdns**:
+  *Note that these assume you have the `cjdnsadmin` library installed.
+If you don't, just cp `/path/to/cjdns/contrib/python/cjdnsadmin/cjdnsadmin.py` to your path*

   * *peers* shows the number of peers currently connected, separating auto-discovered local ETHInterface peers and other peers into separate